 General French became exhausted and demoralized and was replaced by General (later Field Marshal) Sir Douglas Haig in December 1915.
-Forces from the Empire also came under Haig’s orders.
+Forces from the British Empire also came under Haig’s orders.

 He was trained as a cavalry officer and never shed his belief in the value of men on horseback charging the enemy.
 “The machine gun is overrated,” he said “especially against the horse.”

 An article in Military Magazine (May 2007) notes that “Haig continued to believe in the cavalry long after the war that he was actually fighting - World War I - had proven mounted soldiers absurdly vulnerable and obsolete.”

 Back in field headquarters, generals and staff officers puzzled over how to deal with this new kind of warfare.
 Their first idea was to throw large numbers of men at the defensive lines in an attempt to overrun the trenches and break into open ground behind.

 That didn’t work.
 So the generals decided to repeat that plan over and over again.

 Battle of the Somme

 A typical and tragic example of the frontal attack was the Battle of the Somme in 1916.

 Spartacus Educational says the plan was suggested by the French Commander-in-Chief, Joseph Joffre and accepted by General Haig.

 During an eight-day bombardment, 1.7 million artillery rounds were fired at the German positions.
 But many of the rounds were duds that never exploded.
 First World War.com notes that “even today farmers of the Western Front unearth many tons of unexploded ‘iron harvest’ each year.”